phoenix-artistrys/server-one/README.md

 **!!!PLEASE READ THROUGH THIS COMPLETELY BEFORE DOING ANYTHING!!!**

-This is a public server please ONLY SHARE THE SERVER LINK PAGE: "".
-DO NOT SHARE THIS PAGE OUTSIDE OF PHOENIX STAFF. ***THIS IS FOR MANAGEMENT ONLY!!!*** YOU HAVE BEEN WARNED.
+This is a public server please ONLY SHARE THE SERVER LINK PAGE: "". **DO NOT SHARE THIS PAGE OUTSIDE OF PHOENIX STAFF**. ***THIS IS FOR MANAGEMENT ONLY!!!*** YOU HAVE BEEN WARNED.
-Changes only take place once you have clicked the green "Commit changes..."
+Changes only take place once you have clicked the green "Commit changes..." button.

-DO NOT DELETE THIS READ.MD AT ANY TIME.
+**DO NOT DELETE THIS READ.MD AT ANY TIME.**

-DO NOT AT ANY TIME USE THE TERMINAL TO MAKE CHANGES.
-ALWAYS USE THE GRAPHICAL USER INTERFACE (GUI).
+**DO NOT AT ANY TIME USE THE TERMINAL TO MAKE CHANGES.
+ALWAYS USE THE GRAPHICAL USER INTERFACE (GUI).**

+**PLEASE CONTACT NEWAVE TO CREATE FOLDERS OR IF YOU ARE UNSURE ABOUT ANYTHING.**

 ## Best practices